Mocahteam/ProgAndPlay/README.md

 # ProgAndPlay
 Prog&amp;Play is a library designed for Real Time Strategy games (RTS).
 It enables player to program easily and interactively units of the video game.
+More details on [Prog&amp;Play pages](https://www.irit.fr/ProgAndPlay/index_en.php)

 ## Windows Compilation
   Prog&Play compilation and associated interfaces